Subscribe to Explore With Finesse!

 Lusaka is a very safe place for travelers, especially compared to neighboring countries in Africa.
 However, just like anywhere else, make sure to use common sense to avoid becoming a victim of crime.

-What to do in Lusaka
+What to Do in Lusaka on a Budget

 Check out the Kabwata Cultural Center